united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/microservices/community/kafka-state-detector.md

 content_type: task
 draft: true
 description: |
-    This page contains the technical information for the kafka-state-detector.
+    This page has the technical information for the kafka-state-detector.
 weight: 11
 ---